Windows DRIVER_POWER_STATE_FAILURE error

 Install the latest drivers

-This issue is almost always due to a driver issue with one of the devices installed in your computer.
-If you've recently installed a new hardware device, such as a printer, modem, video card, etc., make sure you've got the latest drivers from the manufacturer's web site.
+This issue is often due to a driver issue with one of the devices installed in your computer.
+If you've recently installed a new hardware device, such as a printer, modem, or video card, make sure you have the latest drivers from the manufacturer's website.

 Disconnect external devices

 Disconnect all external devices.
-External hardware such as USB peripherals can cause this error to happen.
-If no errors occur while these devices are disconnected, visit the manufacturers web site for the latest drivers or contact the hardware manufacturer for suggestions.
+External hardware, such as USB (universal serial bus) peripherals, can cause this error to happen.
+If no errors occur while these devices are disconnected, visit the manufacturer's website for the latest drivers or contact the hardware manufacturer for suggestions.

 Verify all drivers have proper digital signatures

-Out of date drivers for hardware devices, or system utilities that run in the background, such as backup software, antivirus scanners, etc., can also cause this issue to occur.
-To verify if your system has any of these files follow the below steps.
+Out of date drivers for hardware devices or system utilities that run in the background, such as backup software or antivirus scanners, can also cause this issue to occur.
+To verify whether or not your system has any of these files, follow the steps below.

 Disable BIOS APM

-Make sure that the Advanced Power Management (APM) is disabled within CMOS setup.
+Make sure that the APM (advanced power management) is disabled in BIOS setup.

 Motherboard BIOS update

-If none of the above suggestions have helped resolve your issue visit the motherboard manufacturers or computer manufacturers web site and see if your motherboard has any available BIOS updates.
+If none of the suggestions above resolve your issue, visit the manufacturer's website and see if your motherboard has any available BIOS updates.

 Bad hardware

-Finally, if you've tried all of the above suggestions and are sure this issue is not a driver related issue, bad hardware can cause a wide variety of issues including this one.
-We suggest first that you test the memory in the computer to verify it's not bad.
-If not bad, start trying to isolate the bad hardware by doing the process of elimination.
+If you've tried all the suggestions above and are sure the issue is not a driver related issue, you may have bad hardware.
+We suggest you test the computer's memory to verify it's not bad.
+If it works, start trying to isolate the bad hardware through process of elimination.